 - Keep kids safe: Young children should always wear life jackets when swimming in lakes or oceans.
-They should also be within arms reach of a strong adult swimmer at all times.
-Always supervise kids in the open water or in the pool.
+They should also be within the arm’s reach of a strong adult swimmer at all times.
+Always supervise kids in the open water or the pool.

-Swimming in open water has its own challenges that makes it more fun.
+Swimming in open water has challenges that make it more fun.
 By following the rules listed above, you can enjoy it and not spend your time worrying.

 Open Water Swimming Safety for Lakes:

 - Find a designated swim zone: Usually there are areas marked by signs and enclosed by buoys that are meant for swimming in lakes.
 They are restricted from boats and other recreational equipment and monitored by a lifeguard.

 - If there are no signs: Stay in a place that’s free of boats and other potential hazards.
 Always be aware of your surroundings in the open water.
 You are not the only one swimming in the lake.